ChabbyTMD/SaVor/docs/troubleshooting.md

 snakemake -p --cores all --workflow-profile workflow-profiles/default --rerun-incomplete
 ```

-If you had to manually interupt the workflow or it was unexpectedly killed, the following command must first be executed before restarting the SaVor:
+If you had to manually interrupt the workflow or it was unexpectedly killed, the following command must first be executed before restarting SaVor:

 ```bash
 snakemake -np --cores all --unlock